Post-9/11 GI Bill

 All veterans are strongly encouraged to apply for federal assistance using the Free Application for Federal Student Aid (FAFSA) and state assistance at www.hesc.ny.gov and other outside assistance.
 Tuition and fee costs are reported to the VA net of tuition specific aid including scholarships, grants, waivers or Federal, State (with the exception of NYS TAP awards), institutional, and employer-based assistance other than loans or any Title IV funds.
 Veterans will receive all Federal Title IV entitlements for which they are eligible.
 Outside scholarships that are not tuition specific can be used to offset charges not covered by financial aid or VA benefits.
 Students are highly encouraged to complete the financial aid application process in advance of their VA benefits exhausting to determine eligibility for federal, state, and institutional aid.
 Learn more about filing for financial aid.

 Fordham University gift aid together with all other tuition benefits is limited to the total cost of tuition.

 All aid and benefits must be in keeping with Chapter 33 Guidelines.

 Related Links and Contact Information

-For more information on the GI Bill, click here or call 1-888-GIBILL-1.
+For more information on the GI Bill, visit the Veteran Affairs website or call 1-888-GIBILL-1.